Inland Marine Insurance for South Carolina Contractors

 When Your Equipment Leaves the Building, Your Commercial Property Policy May Not Follow

-Standard commercial property policies are generally designed to cover business assets at a fixed, scheduled location.
-The moment your tools, equipment, or materials leave that location, loaded onto a truck headed to a job site in Berkeley County, staged at a client’s property in Summerville, or in transit across the Charleston metro, that coverage may no longer apply.
+Standard commercial property policies generally cover assets at a fixed location.
+Once your tools, equipment, or materials leave that location — loaded on a truck, staged at a job site, or in transit — that coverage may no longer apply.

 Inland marine insurance is designed to fill that gap.
 Despite the name, it has nothing to do with water.
-It is a broad category of commercial coverage designed to help protect movable business property, specialized equipment, and goods in transit from theft, damage, and certain covered losses wherever that property travels.
+It's a broad category of coverage that can help protect movable property, equipment, and goods in transit from theft, damage, and other covered losses.

-As an independent agency serving Goose Creek and the Lowcountry since 2013, we help contractors, trades businesses, and mobile operations find inland marine programs that address their specific equipment and transit exposure.
+Since 2013, we've helped Goose Creek contractors and trades businesses find inland marine programs for their specific equipment and transit exposure.

 Coverage Options